Sh1vam8/-Ai-fin-advisor-student/README.md

 ⚠️ **Educational purposes only** – This app does **not provide financial advice**.
 Users are responsible for their financial decisions.

 ---

-If you want, I can also **create a polished `architecture.md`** for the `/docs` folder showing **app flow, module structure, and data flow**, which will make your repo look highly professional for portfolio or MiM/MBA applications.

-Do you want me to do that next?